katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ## Docs issue template

-Reporting a bug in the documentation differs from reporting a bug in the code.
+Reporting a mistake or a in the documentation differs from reporting a bug in the code.
 Please thoroughly read the following __docs reporting guide__ before creating a new issue to report a bug or improvement in the documentation.

 ### Title

-A great issue title should be a short, one-sentence description of the bug and contain all relevant information.
-The title should start with "Docs:" and include relevant keywords to make searching for the issue faster for the community.
+A great issue title should be a short, one-sentence description of the bug and contain all relevant information and keywords – to simplefy the seach in the issue tracker.

 | <!-- --> | Example  |
 | -------- | -------- |
-| :material-check:{ style="color: #4DB6AC" } __Clear__ | Docs: wrong feature flag code.action
+| :material-check:{ style="color: #4DB6AC" } __Clear__ | wrong feature flag code.action
-| :material-close:{ style="color: #EF5350" } __Unclear__ | Docs: Missing information
+| :material-close:{ style="color: #EF5350" } __Unclear__ | Missing information
 | :material-close:{ style="color: #EF5350" } __Generic__ | Please help

 ### Description

-Provide a clear and concise summary of the bug you encountered in the [Material for MkDocs documentation](https://squidfunk.github.io/mkdocs-material).
+Provide a clear and concise summary of the bug oyou encountered in the [Material for MkDocs documentation](https://squidfunk.github.io/mkdocs-material).
 Explain why you think the documentation contains a bug or needs improvement, and also explain its impact.